 It’s no denying AI can be useful in everyday life.
 In fact, technology plays a vital part in developing and delivering the IELTS test.
-And as more test centres around the world switch to computer-delivered IELTS, it’s apparent that technology not only makes our lives better, but our test days easier and more accessible.
-With the introduction of computer-delivered IELTS, we’ve been able to release results faster, test 7 days a week, multiple times per day – and increase test day efficiencies.
+And, as more test centres around the world switch to IELTS on computer, it’s apparent that technology not only makes our lives better, but our test days easier and more accessible.
+With the introduction of IELTS on computer, we’ve been able to release results faster, test 7 days a week, multiple times per day – and increase test day efficiencies.

 But do you trust AI to not have bias when marking your high-stakes English test?
 The choice is very clear.